Timothy J. Dowd

 Chair, Sociology of Culture Section, American Sociological Association, 2015-2016

 Editor-in-Chief, Poetics: Journal of Empirical Research on Culture, the Media and the Arts, 2010-2014

 Erasmus Chair of the Humanities; Erasmus University Rotterdam, 2007-2008

 As an institutionalist, I am fascinated with the processes by which classifications and practices become widely accepted.
-Thus, I have studied such things as aesthetic classifications (e.g., the rise of the R&B market in the early to mid 1900s, the evolving orchestral canon from the early 1800s to the present) and business strategies (e.g., decentralized production of multinational record companies, post-antitrust merger strategies of railroad companies).
+Thus, I have studied such things as aesthetic classifications (e.g., the rise of the R&B market in the early to mid 1900s, the evolving orchestral canon from the early 1800s to the present); business strategies (e.g., decentralized production of multinational record companies, post-antitrust merger strategies of railroad companies); and how careers in creative industries unfold amidst these broader classifications and strategies (e.g., career trajectories in the arts).
 This focus on the institutionalization process has led me to emphasize the importance of historical context, the implications of microlevel processes for mesolevel fields, and the utility of bringing multiple theories into dialogue.
-While much of my research addresses music, my concerns are much broader than that.
+While much of my research addresses music as well as the careers in creative industries, my concerns are much broader than that.
 As editor of Poetics, I enjoyed featuring cultural sociology that runs the gamut in terms of methodologies, theories and traditions.
 As a professor, I likewise emphasize to students the diversity that marks the study of culture.